bumbu/svg-pan-zoom/README.md

 panZoomTiger.zoomAtPointBy(1.3, {x: 50, y: 50})
 ```

 > Zoom is relative to initial SVG internal zoom level.
-If your SVG was fit at the begging (option fit: true) and thus zoomed in or out to fit available space - initial scale will be anyway 1.
+If your SVG was fit at the beginning (option `fit: true`) and thus zoomed in or out to fit available space - initial scale will be 1 anyway.

 Or you can use the zoomIn or zoomOut methods: